|

 classical of the several musicals starring Fred Astaire and Ginger

-Roberts, masterly choreographed by Hermes Pan and Astaire himself.
+Rogers, masterly choreographed by Hermes Pan and Astaire himself.
 The

-and "Isn't This a Lovely Day to Be Caught in the Rain" are perhaps the
+and "Isn't This a Lovely Day (to Be Caught in the Rain)" are perhaps the

 most famous of the lot today.